Miracle Service Version 11 Upgrade Now AvailableMarch 15, 2023

 The idea of field service seems so simple, customers have an issue, you send out a service technician to repair the device and send them a bill.
 Simple?
 Maybe, but not easy.
 There are many things that need to happen in order for your service calls to be successful.
 Is the technician qualified to diagnose and repair the device?
 Do they have the right part(s).
 Have you scheduled enough time for the technician to make the repair?
 Have you scheduled the right travel route if the technician is tasked with multiple calls per day?
 If managed properly, service calls can be a tremendous revenue and profit generator.
 They can however have the opposite effect on your business if the process becomes too manual.
-There are many performance indicators you can use to measure your business, lets start with one: your First Call Success Rate (FCSR).
+There are many field service performance indicators you can use to measure your business, lets start with one: your First Call Success Rate (FCSR).

 The First call success rate is a leading indicator that your service business is functioning well.
 If technicians are competent, and they have the proper inventory of parts in their vehicles, you should have a high FCSR.
 It varies across industries but in the office products industry, if your FCSR is below 80%, you have a problem.
 Depending on your geography and service level agreements, return trips can kill profits.
 Most service providers view any need for an additional call as profit killer.